I guess it was the sermon on the Trinity

 are in cahoots with each other, each to each.

-while a difficult doctrine to understand,
+that Trinity, while a difficult doctrine to understand,

 believable , finally, only by faith,